Identifying Immersion in games using EEG and other measures (Industry placement at Sony SIE)

 The project aims to identify markers for immersion in player’s EEG signals.
 A few steps towards it include designing an experiment that reduces data noise and helps identify time frames for immersion during gameplay, recording EEG data among other “tests” to improve the accuracy of the state localization on a timeline.

 This research could prove useful for the games industry in a few ways:

 - it can provide tools for game testing (e.g. which parts of the game are immersive, which parts lack in that aspect) – thus making it easier to improve the game experience across the board;

 - it could also be used in making real-time adjustments to games (increase / decrease difficulty levels, pace, etc. to enhance the player’s immersion).

 Although the EEG data is the main focus of the project, it is not the only one.
 Correlations will be analyzed between different tests and in-game behaviors that should render even more information regarding the player’s state and mindset during gameplay.
 This information will be just as valuable and perhaps more readily available for widespread use in the near future.

 Andrei is a keen programmer and gamer.
-He is 24 years old and has graduated with a BSc (Hons) in Computer Science from the University of Essex.
+He graduated with a BSc (Hons) in Computer Science from the University of Essex.
 Andrei’s research interests are in the field of brain- computer interfaces and computer games.
 His hobbies include programming, gaming, guitar and skiing.